System-deve/hostel-booking-App/README.md

 ## Team

-- **[Your Name]** - *Project Lead & Developer* - [Your GitHub Profile Link]
+- **SSEWANTE LIVINGSTONE** - *Project Lead & Developer* - (https://github.com/ssewanteLivingstone)
 - **[Team Member 2]** - *Role* - [GitHub Profile Link]
 - **[Team Member 3]** - *Role* - [GitHub Profile Link]

 ## License

+This project GNU GENERAL PUBLIC LICENSE
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Version 3, 29 June 2007 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

 - Inspiration from the challenges faced by Ugandan students.
-- Thanks to the open-source communities of React Native, Node.js, and MongoDB.
+- Thanks to the open-source communities of React , Node.js, and MongoDB.
 - University communities for their feedback and support.

 ---